-All final announcements will make during the opening ceremony.
+All final announcements will be made during the opening ceremony.
 It is strongly recommended that coaches and students attend the opening ceremony.
 This will be the last opportunity for coaches and students to clarify last minute questions and learn of changes.

 1st-10th place medals and team trophies.

 There is no public posting of scores!
-Coaches, students, and parents ARE NOT be allowed in the Scoring Room.
+Coaches, students, and parents are NOT to be allowed in the scoring room.